Finisterre x ArkAir

 But while a collaboration may seem natural in principle, that doesn’t mean the garments are easy to produce.
 Robert Domagalski is Arktis’s fabric cutter.
 He works in the centre of the room, at a sprawling wooden desk strewn with paper patterns and samples.
 A colleague describes Robert as the Arktis ‘cog’.
-Robert points to the new ArkAir/Finisterre reversible jacket, which combines Finisterre’s ultra-light Japanese rip stop outer shell, with ArkAir’s 50-50 wool polyester blend fleece.
-He raises an eyebrow at the challenge this presented him.

 Strength in numbers

 This creativity and collaboration sits at the core of the ArkAir brand.
 It has now spent four seasons collaborating with Palace, the skate brand.
-This summer it launched its functional fashion tie-up with Comme des Garcons, which graced the Paris catwalk.
+Last summer it launched its functional fashion tie-up with Comme des Garcons, which graced the Paris catwalk.
 ArkAir is now keen to absorb some of Finisterre’s expertise in sustainability.

 But these collaborations bring other challenges, beyond physically making the clothes.
 You need a partner that buys into the authenticity and integrity of your label.
 And the garments you produce absolutely have to reflect the DNA of both parties.
-How much can you afford to alter the cut of a sleeve, for example, before you’ve lost your identity?